StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 !!! info "Cortex support"
     <!-- md:version 5.5 --> Cortex 3.1.5 and earlier are no longer supported since version 5.5.

-By default, TheHive enables both the [Cortex](../administration/cortex/about-cortex.md) and [MISP](../administration/misp-integration/about-misp-integration.md) integration modules.
+By default, TheHive enables both the [Cortex](../administration/cortex/about-cortex.md) and the Malware Information Sharing Platform [MISP](../administration/misp-integration/about-misp-integration.md) integration modules.

 When you connect TheHive to Cortex, you can use analyzers to look up extra information about observables and get clear reports with the results.
 You can also use responders to take automatic actions on cases, alerts, or tasks to help with investigations and incident response.

 When you connect TheHive to MISP, you can bring in threat intelligence by importing MISP events as alerts or cases to support your investigations.
-You can also share your findings back to MISP by exporting observables marked as IOCs so other teams and communities can benefit.
+You can also share your findings back to MISP by exporting observables marked as indicators of compromise (IOCs) so other teams and communities can benefit.

 If you don't plan to use either of these services, you can deactivate the corresponding module by uncommenting the related configuration line in the `application.conf` file.